vhakulinen/push-server/README.md

 ## HTTP API
 ### /regsiter/
-This will register new accout and returns either new accout's token or message to check email.
+This will register new account and returns either new account's token or message to check email.
 ```
 curl localhost:8080/register/ -d email=<email> -d password=<password>